 Ireland’s CAP Strategic Plan has a budget of just under €10 billion for the 2023-27 period, with about 60% allocated to direct income support and 40% to sectoral support and rural development measures.

+The CAP encourages young people to enter farming, with almost €178 million earmarked for additional income support for young Irish farmers.
 Currently less than 7% of Irish farmers are under the age of 35.
 The CAP aims to boost that figure and help new generations of farmers with measures such as:

 - Increased mentoring and knowledge transfer